Get to know Tim

-Tim Crane has been singing with Lux for seven seasons.
+Tim Crane has been singing with Lux for eight seasons.
 He is a sophomore at the University of Maryland studying Kinesiology in the School of Public Health.
 He has participated in many choirs, including the Maryland Boy Choir (2008-2011), Eleanor Roosevelt Chamber choir (2014-2016), and Praise Youth Schola (2013-present).
 Most recently, Tim performed with the University of Arizona Kantorei.
 He is also an active performer at the Franciscan Monastery in Washington, D.C.
 Tim's most notable performances have been at the Kennedy Center, Camden Yards, and Observatory Circle for Joe Biden.
 His most influential mentors throughout his years in choir have been conductors Stephen Holmes and Michele Fowlin.
 Tim is an instrumentalist as well; having played the piano, trumpet, and baritone in the past.
 Currently his musical outlet outside of singing is the guitar.

 News & Updates

 Updates coming soon!